 How unemployment affects taxes

-When you’re filing your 2020 tax return, you’ll need to include the income you received from unemployment compensation.
-You’ll get a 1099-G that details how much you received and how much, if anything, you had withheld for taxes.
+When you’re filing your 2020 tax return, you’ll need to report the income you received from unemployment compensation.
+You’ll get a 1099-G slip from your state labor office that details how much you received and how much, if anything, you had withheld for taxes.

 There is still some uncertainty when it comes to 2020 taxes and how new programs like the PPP loan forgiveness will affect them.
 While lawmakers consider updates, the best thing to do is to stay organized and keep good records of your expenses, so you’re able to take full advantage of deductions if they’re allowed in the future.